-Blizzard are introducing a completely new way to play the Hearthstone this year with Dungeon Run mode - a single-player adventure that pits you against a series of eight powerful bosses.
-The free-to-play mode selects encounters from a pool of 48 potential bosses, meaning the possible combinations of encounters and decks that you can play run into the hundreds.
+Blizzard are introducing a completely new way to play Hearthstone with Dungeon Run mode – a single-player adventure that pits you against a series of eight powerful bosses.
+The free mode selects encounters from a pool of 48 potential bosses, meaning the possible combinations of encounters and decks that you can play run into the hundreds.

 Dungeon Run is part of the new Hearthstone Kobolds and Catacombs expansion.

 Hearthstone Dungeon Run bosses and encounters